opnsense/lang/README.md

 * Translation platform POEditor can be found under https://translate.opnsense.org/
 * Translations should be suggestions, and if you see suggestions either confirm them or change them.
 We can always change the strings more than once.
 * Translations that need further work are better than no translations.
 Don't be shy. :)
+* Languages translated under 30% are considered development only.
 * Punctuation and spacing should be kept as in the original string even though it looks stupid.
 Strings like "test: 1234" should not be translated to "test : 1234".
 Same goes for parentheses, etc.
 * Errors in original strings should be brought up to project@ or franco@ or recorded in github issues so they can be fixed in the code.
 These original string fixes take time to get to back into POEditor.
 It's more important they are fixed in the code than to translate the faulty ones.
 * If you feel the context is ambiguous or unclear, please reporte the strings